OffchainLabs/nitro/docs/decisions/0002-multi-dimensional-gas-metering.md

 - ResourceKindHistoryGrowth.
 Represents writes to the append-only event log history:
     - Event logs (LOG0–LOG4)

-- ResourceKindSpecialFee.
-Represents the cost of a special fee charged as gas:
+- ResourceKindSingleDim.
+Represents single-dimensional gas charges that don't map to a specific machine resource:
     - L1 batch posting calldata costs
-    - Gas sent to a retryable attempt during redeem
+    - Gas donated to a retryable attempt during redeem
-    - For more information regarding the special fee behavior, see `0003-multi-dimensional-gas-refunds.md`.
+    - For more information, see `0003-multi-dimensional-gas-refunds.md`.

 - ResourceKindL2Calldata.
 Represents the cost of L2 calldata processing:
     - L2 transaction calldata